Inheritance Protection Trust

 3. How is the Inheritance Protection Trust established?

-The trustor's personal representative or successor trustee, depending on whether the trust provisions are drafted into a Will or living trust, establishes an inheritance trust by giving the separate trust a name and applying for its Taxpayer ID number.
-The provisions in the Will or living trust document govern the new trust, although it may be permissible for the trustee to restate the terms of the separate trust with a new document.
-This process is called trust decanting in Arizona.
+The personal representative or successor trustee for the trustmaker, depending on whether the trust provisions are drafted into a Will or living trust, establishes an inheritance trust by giving the separate trust a name and applying for its taxpayer ID number.
+The provisions in the Will or living trust document govern the new trust, although it may be permissible and helpful for the trustee to restate the terms of the separate trust with a new document.
+This process is called trust decanting.

 In most cases the beneficiary will serve as the initial trustee.
 However, if creditor protection is a paramount concern, the beneficiary should not serve as trustee.
-Rather an independent trustee – such as a bank, trust company, or accountant – should be appointed.
+Rather an independent trustee (someone unrelated to the family or a professional fiduciary) should be appointed.
 This enhances the level of creditor protection by eliminating the conflict of interest held by a beneficiary who also serves as trustee.
-If an independent trustee is appointed, the beneficiary may be given a right to remove and replace the independent trustee.
+If an independent trustee is appointed, the beneficiary may be given the right to remove and replace the independent trustee.

 About the Author